YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLCREATE, Journal file xxxx created for <database/region> yyyy with aaaa

-MUPIP Information: This indicates that a journal file xxxx is created for database/region yyyy with NOBEFORE_IMAGES or BEFORE_IMAGES journaling option (aaaa).
+MUPIP Information: This indicates that a journal file xxxx is created for database/region yyyy with the NOBEFORE_IMAGES or BEFORE_IMAGES journaling options (aaaa).

 Action: -